sciencetechuk/sciencetechuk.github.io/solutions.md

 ---
-layout: page
-title: Solutions
+title: Medical Solutions
-permalink: /Solutions/
+permalink: /MedicalSolutions/
 ---

-This is solutions placeholder
+This is Medical Solutions placeholder